 The island of Mactan can be found just a few kilometers from the island of Cebu in the Philippines.
 It is connected to Cebu by two bridges, the Marcelo Fernan Bridge and the Mactan Bridge.
 Mactan is also home to Mactan-Cebu International airport and the only aquarium attraction in the Visayas, the Mactan Island Aquarium.

 There are many things to do on Mactan Island, Lapu Lapu City, and Cebu City.
 Here I will give you a small selection of the more popular tourist attractions in this bustling metropolis.

 Visit Centuries-old churches

-The Cebu Metropolitan Cathedral, with the original and complete title of the Metropolitan Cathedral and Parish of Saint Vitalis and of the Guardian Angels, is the ecclesiastical seat of the Metropolitan Archdiocese of Cebu.
+The Cebu Metropolitan Cathedral, with the original and complete title of the Metropolitan Cathedral and Parish of Saint Vitalis and the Guardian Angels, is the ecclesiastical seat of the Metropolitan Archdiocese of Cebu.

-Located in Colon, the Philippines oldest and shortest national road.
+Located in Colon, the Philippines ‘ oldest and shortest national road.
 This obelisk was built in memory of Miguel Lopez de Legazpi, the first Spanish governor-general of the Philippines.
-The historic marker is planted in the middle of an intersection near Parian district.
+The historic marker is planted in the middle of an intersection near the Parian district.

 Yap-Sandiego Ancestral House

 This house was built in the 19th century by Alejandro Reynes Y Rosales and was bought by Juan Isidro de Gorordo in 1863.
 The house has been restored and turned into a Museum.
-The house showcases the elegant lifestyle at the turn of the century.
+The home showcases the elegant lifestyle at the turn of the century.

 Experience Sinulog Festival